-The menu at Solo Ristorante is comparatively smaller, though it’s clear that Fratini’s skills has not dwindled over the years.
+The menu at Solo Ristorante is comparatively smaller, and while Fratini has since left the restaurant to work on other projects, he’s left it in the good hands of Olindo Donadio, who has worked with great chefs like Giorgio Locatelli in his Michelin-starred restaurant Locanda Locatelli, and later with the Disney cruise line – famous for its top-quality food.
 An open kitchen occupies the first half of the 40-seater shophouse space, where there are a number of counter seats for better interaction with the kitchen team.
 A chalkboard above lists the week’s specials, from angel hair pasta with Boston lobster in cherry tomato sauce to grilled tiger prawns served with an orange salad.

-Opt for an omakase-style degustation special (three-course lunch for $58 or eight-course dinner for $98), which includes tasting portions of the chef’s daily seafood catch, butcher’s cut, special pasta, and desserts, or just order off the menu.
+Donadio’s cooking style is also shaped by many years in some of France and Spain’s most talked-about Italian restaurants.
+Opt for an omakase-style degustation special (three-course lunch for S$58 or eight-course dinner for S$98), which includes tasting portions of the chef’s daily seafood catch, butcher’s cut, special pasta, and desserts, or just order off the menu.
 Even the à la carte dishes aren’t set in stone, rotating regularly according to the season’s peak ingredients.

-Any self-respecting Italian restaurant should have a good Burrata ( $28), and Solo doesn’t disappoint.
+Any self-respecting Italian restaurant should have a good Burrata (S$28), and Solo doesn’t disappoint.
 Their cheese is heavenly, the delicate creaminess balanced by gentle acidity from some fine 20-year-old balsamic vinegar, roasted asparagus, and nutty parma ham.
-Next comes a long plate of Polipo E Caponata Bianca ($28) — octopus leg that’s first tenderised, grilled, and served Sicilian-style with a white eggplant caponata.
-Fratini’s version is slightly oily and intensely flavourful, relying on fresh plum tomatoes to brighten the dish.
+Next comes a long plate of Polipo E Caponata Bianca (S$28) — octopus leg that’s first tenderised, grilled, and served Sicilian-style with a white eggplant caponata.
+Donadio’s version is slightly oily and intensely flavourful, relying on fresh plum tomatoes to brighten the dish.

 Solo is an Italian restaurant, so naturally most of the wines here are Italian — a small number being French champagne.
 With some 120 Italian labels available, you will see bottles like a La Tunella Sauvignon Blanc 2011, a lightly-spiced white with hints of honeysuckle, or the luscious Amarone Della Valpolicella Classico 2015, ripe with red fruit aromas and great complexity.